 Crossplay between the two services already existed through titles such as Killer Instinct, but the code suggests an integration through Steamworks developer toolset.
 Should this integration become a reality, developers would find it a whole lot easier to implement crossplay between Steam and Xbox Live in their games.
 This, in turn, could potentially lead to an influx of new titles that support crossplay between Xbox One and PC.

-Then again, this is just a few lines of code that reference an open source integration, and they are only present in a beta build at the moment, so ETA for the feature is still unknown.
+Then again, this is just a few that reference an open source integration, and they are only present in a beta build at the moment, so ETA for the feature is still unknown.
 It is also unknown whether it will actually see the light of day at all, since there is no official confirmation from either Valve or Microsoft working on the integration yet.

 Considering Microsoft decided to press the attack upon seeing the backlash Sony received from walling off their player base behind a proverbial no-crossplay wall and already pushed for Fortnite crossplay with Nintendo, it is not hard to imagine them doing the same with Valve.
 This way, Microsoft would have an easier time integrating two of their player bases, from Windows and Xbox One.